Sak1304/Task-Manager/README.md

 # Task Management App
 This is a Task Management App built with Next.js for managing tasks effectively.
 The application allows users to add, edit, delete, and mark tasks as completed while providing a responsive design.

-Table of Contents
+# Table of Contents
 Getting Started
 Features
 User Interface
 Technologies Used
+Live Demo
 Learn More
 Deploy on Vercel
 License

-Getting Started
+# Getting Started
 To get started, clone the repository and install the dependencies.
 Then, run the development server:

-bash
+# bash
 Copy code
 git clone <repository-url>
 cd <project-directory>